 Caterpillar is the world's leading manufacturer of construction and mining equipment, but has ended up as one of the world's more unlikely "cool brands" through some astute licensing deals, most notably with high-priced work boots and other footwear (produced since 1994 by Wolverine Worldwide) and associated apparel; as well as other accessories and even heavy duty smartphones.
 However the stylish yellow-tabbed logo is most familiar to the construction industry from a wide range of vehicles designed for forestry management, earth excavation, road-building and other heavy-duty outdoor tasks.
 Most of those machines share a simple but brilliant design feature: not so much the uniform yellow paint job, but the Caterpillar tracks after which the company is named.
 First conceived in the early years of the 20th century, and made famous by the military tank, these allow heavy vehicles to move safely across unstable terrain.
 Caterpillar didn't invent belt-driven wheels, but its predecessor company Holt Manufacturing was one of the first to use them to power industrial tractors in the US in the early 20th century.
-The company also makes diesel engines, gas turbines and locomotives, under a variety of subsidiary brands.
+The company also makes diesel engines, gas turbines and locomotives under a variety of subsidiary brands.
 A century after the invention of Caterpillar tracks, the group's equipment experienced considerable demand in the early 2000s, fed by economic recovery in developing markets in Asia, the Middle East and Eastern Europe.
 However, that boom began to subside after 2010, despite major investments in new factories around the globe.
 Sales peaked in 2012 at $66bn, before falling steadily to a multi-year low of $38.5bn in 2016.
 CEO Doug Oberhelman stepped down ahead of schedule that year, to be replaced by Jim Umpleby, who has overseen a steady recovery in performance.
-Sales rebounded by 18% to $45.5bn for 2017, the first year-on-year increase in five years.
-Adbrands no longer profiles this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Sales have rebounded to $54.7bn in 2018, with record net income of $6.1bn.
+However, the company warned of another slowdown ahead as a result of rising costs and slowing demand in Asia, especially China.

 Which agencies handle advertising & marketing for Caterpillar?
 Find out more from Adbrands Account Assignments